ShahaRabe/HiveAutoCheck/README.md

 ## Technologies Chosen

 To integrate into hive's autochecks the obvious part was packing the whole system into a docker container.<br>
 And to make your lives easier in integrating this system into your course I chose to write it using python 3.12 and pytest (that looks at any python file not just the ones starting with test) with a bunch of prewritten fixtures.
+Also the entire thing is built as a wheel for easy development :)<br>
-So the minimum work you should do is write a single test with the `@autocheck` decorator and a Dockerfile that inherits from this project's image, sets a few environemnt variables and includes your amazing test files somewhere under `/test` inside the docker (preferably a subdirectory to avoid overwriting any of the files).
+So all you need to do is write your tests in a gitlab repository, setup metadata files for the exercises you want to test and write a Dockerfile that inherits from this project's image and sets a few environemnt variables.

 > Wait...
 A bunch of fixtures?